 Imagine if you lived in a tribe and while you were out hunting, you found yourself alone.
 You’d be under serious threat without the protection of your group - your levels of the stress hormone, cortisol, would rocket up, and would stay raised until you’re back with your tribe .

-What is the effect of long term loneliness?
+What is the effect of long-term loneliness?

-Loneliness has been linked to early deaths and an increased risk of heart disease, stroke, depression, cognitive decline and poor sleep.
+Loneliness has been linked to early death and an increased risk of heart disease, stroke, depression, cognitive decline and poor sleep.
 It’s as harmful to our health as smoking 15 cigarettes a day.
 People who feel lonely are more than twice as likely to develop Alzheimer’s (and other forms of dementia) than those who do not feel lonely [5-7].

 If you’ve been feeling lonely for a long time, make an appointment to see your GP to make sure that you are getting the right support.